Butler Bridge Program

 All sessions run from 1:00-3:00 PM and meet at the Efroymson Center for Creative Writing (530 W Hampton Dr):

-The Bridge program offers single-session workshops that engage students on a specific writing skill, genre, or topic.
+The Bridge program offers single-session workshops that engage students in specific writing skills, genres, or topics.

 Open to grades 3-12

-Prizes offered in Poetry and Prose for each division: elementary, middle school, high school.
+Prizes are offered in Poetry and Prose for each division: elementary, middle school, high school.

 Students may submit in the following categories: